bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ### Delete a connection

-To delete a connection, send a request to the [Delete a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/deletecarrierconnection) endpoint.
-Specify the `carrier_id` in the request body.
+To delete a connection, send a request to the [Delete a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/deletecarrierconnection) endpoint and specify the `carrier_id` in the request body.

 <!--
 type: tab